IronLanguages/ironclad/README.txt

   with a manifest containing the <dependency> in stub/depend-msvcr90.manifest.

 * numpy 1.3.0 will import if ipy is run with -X:Frames.
-Of the 1702 tests we run, 144 error and 17 fail.
+Of the 1704 tests we run, 143 error and 17 fail.
 Notable issues follow:

-  * One test is blacklisted because it fails hard enough to take the process down.
-  * One test is blacklisted because it's tediously slow.
   * There is no Unicode support whatsoever: ~90 of the errors are caused by attempts to call PyObject_Unicode.
   * ~20 tests error out on tearDown when they try to unlink temp files